Skip to main content

 Make Your Voice Heard!

-Call on all Arizona Representatives and Senators to oppose this bill.
+Call on all Arizona Senators to oppose this bill.
 Let the bill’s sponsors from Arizona—Reps.
-Elijah Crane, Andy Biggs, Paul Gosar, and Abraham Hamadeh—know that Arizonans reject any legislation that undermines our right to vote.Tell your members of Congress to oppose the SAVE act!
+Elijah Crane, Andy Biggs, Paul Gosar, and Abraham Hamadeh—know that Arizonans reject any legislation that undermines our right to vote.Tell your Senate members of Congress to oppose the SAVE act!

 Spread the Word